SESASR-Course/ros2_setup_guide/docs/index.md

 The second one explains how to run Ubuntu inside Windows using a functionality called Windows Subsystem for Linux (WSL).
 This option is not reccommended for PCs with low performances.
 The suggested minimum requirements are 16 GB of RAM and an i5-8th generation processor or equivalent.

-The guide proceed with the installation of:
+Once you have an Ubuntu installation running, the guide proceed with the installation of:

 - Docker (Ubuntu) / Docker Desktop (Windows)
 - Nvidia Docker (optional)